Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 ## Time To Live

-To write an object into the space with a limited time to live you should specify [a lease value](./leases-automatic-expiration.html) (in millisecond).
-The object will expire automatically from the space.
+To write an object to the Space with a limited time to live, specify [a lease value](./leases-automatic-expiration.html) (in milliseconds).
+The object will expire automatically from the Space when the lease is finished.

 ```java